 Our submission deadlines (June 15, December 15) indicate when we read manuscripts.
 Manuscripts received shortly before deadlines usually receive a response within twelve to sixteen weeks.
 Others are held longer.

 - Submissions received between June 16 and December 15 will be considered for our spring/summer issue.
 Submitters can expect to be informed of our decision in April.

 - Submissions received between December 16 and June 15 will be considered for our fall/winter issue.
 Submitters can expect to be informed of our decision in October.

 We request that poets submit no more than six poems for consideration for each issue.
 Poems of any length and genre may be submitted.
 Please include your name and mailing address at the top of each poem.

-Successful contributors receive a complimentary copy of the issue in which their poem or story appears.
+Successful contributors receive a complimentary copy of the issue in which their poem appears.
 Three poems are chosen from submissions to each issue and honored as award poems with short essays by the members of our Readers Board.
-Award poets receive small monetary sums, currently $25.
+Award poets receive small monetary sums, currently $50.

 We ask for first-time rights only; copyright reverts to the author.
 Simultaneous submissions are acceptable.